What does ISO mean in Photography

 Usually, keeping the ISO at 100 will give you sharp images.
 The noise or grain not will appear in your image or will be almost insignificant.

 The best technique to control the maximum reduction of noise in your photos will be to use this value.
 Avoid setting your camera in Auto Mode, so you will be able to increase when the picture needs.

 When you can modify your ISO

 As we explain, usually we will choose ISO 100 for almost all photos.
-Before change this setting from your camera, you should ask this questions:
+Before changing this setting from your camera, you should ask these questions:

-- Grain – Do I mind getting noisy image?
+- Grain – Do I mind getting a noisy image?